AZachia/python-AI-Selenium/README.md

 The AI that work the best is FreeGPT.

-You can import any ai model you want by importing it:
+You can use any ai model you want by importing it:

 ```python
 from python_ai import FreeGPT